 As part of Joe’s decade-plus service as a DOJ trial attorney, he also handled complex and high-profile civil litigation in the Federal Programs Branch of the Civil Division.
 While at Federal Programs, his practice focused largely on national security litigation, where his clients included the FBI; the Departments of Defense, Homeland Security, and State; and several different members of the Intelligence Community.
 He also represented the Export-Import Bank against multiple administrative and constitutional challenges.
 He served as lead counsel in almost all of these matters, and his experience spans all phases of civil litigation, including trials.
 Additionally, because of the cutting-edge nature of this litigation, he has experience navigating the inter-agency process when cases raise novel legal or policy issues that must be resolved at the highest levels.

-Joe received his B.A. in philosophy and government and M.A. in securities studies from Georgetown University, and he also received his J.D. from the George Mason University School of Law.
-After graduating from law school, Joe clerked for the Honorable Richard L. Voorhees on the U.S. District Court for the Western District of North Carolina.Show More
+Joe received his B.A., magna cum laude, in philosophy and government from Georgetown University; M.A. with honors in national security studies from Georgetown University; and J.D., cum laude, from the George Mason University School of Law.
+After graduating from law school, Joe clerked for the Honorable Richard L. Voorhees in the U.S. District Court for the Western District of North Carolina.Show More